tadija/AERecord/README.md

 ## Features
 - Create default or custom Core Data stack (or more stacks) easily accessible from everywhere
 - Have main and background contexts, always in sync, but don't worry about it
-- Create, delete or find data in many ways with one liners
+- Create, find or delete data in many ways with one liners
+- Batch updating directly in persistent store by using `NSBatchUpdateRequest` (new from iOS 8)
 - Connect UI (tableView or collectionView) with Core Data, and just manage the data
 - That's all folks (for now)